 What are the rooms like in the hotels?

 There are only basic rooms with shared toilets in Gorakshep.
 Rooms are very basic with nothing but only beds.
-Although hotels offer a blanket and woolen bed sheets, rooms can be very cold so you can consider bringing your sleeping bags.
+Although hotels offer a blanket and woolen bed sheets, rooms can be very cold so you should consider bringing your sleeping bags.
 During high flow of tourists, many trekkers are forced to stay in dining areas as well.